St. Paul's Cathedral (San Diego): Worship

 St. Paul's uses Rite II of the Episcopal Book of Common Prayer.
-On Sunday, an early service at 8:00 am is followed by a full choral Eucharist at 10:30, complete with a large procession, use of incense, and chanted liturgy.
-There is also a Misa en Espanol at 1:00 pm and a traditional Choral Evensong at 5:00 pm.
-During the week, there is morning and evening prayer and a daily Eucharist.
+Every Sunday, an early service at 8:00 am is followed by a full choral Eucharist at 10:30, complete with a large procession, use of incense, and chanted liturgy.
+There is also a traditional Choral Evensong at 5:00 pm.

+During the week, there is morning and evening prayer, held virtually.
+Every Friday there is a 12:00 pm Eucharist in the Chapel of the Holy Family (a small chapel located within the cathedral).

-In addition to the regular services and the busy seasons of Christmas and Easter, there are several special services unique to the cathedral, including a labyrinth walk on New Year's Eve, a "Zydeco Mass" on Mardi Gras, neighborhood processions on Palm Sunday and St. George's Day, and a Blessing of the Animals.
+In addition to the regular services and the busy seasons of Christmas and Easter, there are several special services unique to the cathedral, including a labyrinth walk on New Year's Eve, a "Zydeco Mass" on Mardi Gras, neighborhood processions on Palm Sunday, St. George's Day, and a Blessing of the Animals.

 Education and community

 The cathedral has a spectrum of adult education offerings each Sunday.
 A "forum" is conducted at 9 am which presents topics of interest ranging from religious practice to environmental concerns to local charitable and volunteer opportunities.
 During the year there are often ongoing classes during the week.
 Children's programming includes age-appropriate Sunday gatherings and child care during the 10:30 Eucharist.
 Numerous small groups and ministries meet regularly.
 St. Paul's also has a strong online presence on the internet and through social media.

 In the 1950s, the then-rector of St Paul's Church, Harold Robinson, joined with lay leaders to develop a senior housing ministry, originally known as St Paul's Episcopal Home.
 What is now called St Paul's Senior Homes and Services is governed by a board of directors, of which the Dean of St Paul's Cathedral is the ex officio President.
 Amongst other services, SPSHS participates in the Senior Community Centers for the Homeless.